 Suppose that the arcs~$\gamma$ and~$[x,y]$ are tangent, either at an interior point of~$M$ or at an endpoint of~$\gamma$ in~$\partial M$.
-In both cases, this implies that~$[x,y]$ contains~$\gamma$ since the distance realizing arc~$[x,y]$ follows the geodesic flow in the interior of~$M$ and the endpoints~$x,\,y$ do not lie in~$\gamma$.
-Now, since the interior geodesic~$\gamma$ is transverse to~$\partial M$ at its endpoints~$\bar{x}$ and~$\bar{y}$, the distance realizing arc~$[x,y]$ is not differentiable at~$\bar{x}$ and~$\bar{y}$.
+In both cases, this implies that~$[x,y]$ contains~$\gamma$ since the distance-realizing arc~$[x,y]$ follows the geodesic flow in the interior of~$M$ and the endpoints~$x,\,y$ do not lie in~$\gamma$.
+Now, since the interior geodesic~$\gamma$ is transverse to~$\partial M$ at its endpoints~$\bar{x}$ and~$\bar{y}$, the distance-realizing arc~$[x,y]$ is not differentiable at~$\bar{x}$ and~$\bar{y}$.
 In particular, it is not~$C^1$, which is absurd.
 Therefore, the arcs~$\gamma$ and~$[x,y]$ may only have transverse intersections.